RosaleeKnight/RosaleeKnight/README.md

 ### Welcome to my profile

 I'm new to IT and Web Design.
-I started learning Jan 2022 with the Odin Project and am currently working on my Google IT professional certificate as well.
+I started learning Jan 2022 with the Odin Project.
+I'm currently working several professional certificates as well as learning the MERN Stack.

 -----